tbalint19/from-python-to-java-microservices-los_patrones/README.md

     {"cost": "Could not calculate", "status": "Invalid parameters"}

-In any case ther response will only contain strings.
+In any case the response will only contain strings.